LukasDCode/Bloomfilter/README.md

-# Bloomfilter
+# Bloom Filter
-Personal implementation of a bloomfilter.
+Personal implementation of a bloom filter.

 ## Install